-Award ceremony Dissertationspreis Adlershof
+Award ceremony Dissertationspreis Adlershof for 2025

 Humboldt-Universität zu Berlin, IGAFA e.V., WISTA Management GmbH